Stablecoin-Stack/specs/README.md

 This project is in active development.
 Contributions are welcome across all profiles:

 - **Protocol review** — read the formal specifications and open an issue for any ambiguity, gap, or error you find.
-- **Implementation** — build against the spec and report any friction or missing detail.
+- **Implementation** — build a conformant implementation and report any friction or missing detail.
 - **Security audit** — review cryptographic assumptions and signature schemes.
 - **Legal and regulatory** — provide professional opinion on compliance considerations.
 >##